-- ✓ Make sure your team members: - Enter all findings in eARS - o Collect copies of documentation supporting the finding (roster or admission document) - ✓ Carefully review each finding and ensure they have been entered into eARS - ✓ Enter comments related to the audit: - o Point out any issues and/or incorrect assumptions that resulted in findings. - o Point out good practices. - ✓ Print the Audit Exit Report and provide a copy to the college. - ✓ Conduct the exit interview with the college staff and audit team. - Inform the college staff of next steps. - If the 72-hour rule is applicable, remind them that once the 72-hour window has passed, the audit is closed. - > Final report to be emailed within 10 working days.
+- Make sure the MCCB team members: - o Enter all findings in eARS - Collect copies of documentation supporting the finding (attendance roster/s or admission document/s) - Carefully review each finding and ensure they have been entered into eARS - Enter comments related to the audit: - o Point out any issues and/or incorrect assumptions that resulted in findings. - Point out good practices. - Print the Audit Exit Report and provide a copy to the college. - Conduct the exit interview with the college staff and audit team. - Inform the college staff of next steps. - ➤ If the 72-hour rule is applicable, remind them that once the 72-hour window has passed, the audit is closed. - > Final report to be emailed within 14 working days.

-WITHIN 10 WORKING DAYS OF THE CLOSE OF THE AUDIT
+WITHIN 14 WORKING DAYS OF THE CLOSE OF THE AUDIT

-- ✓ Evaluate any additional supporting documentation submitted within the 72-hour window, eliminating findings where possible and finalizing exceptions.
+- Evaluate any additional supporting documentation submitted within the 72-hour window, eliminating findings where possible and finalizing exceptions.

-- ✓ Review the entire process.
+- · Review the entire process.

-- ✓ Email final report to the college
+- Email final report to the college